jethornton/flexgui/docs/source/ini.rst

 	SIZE = maximized
 	SIZE = full

 .. warning:: Full size screen does not have any window controls.
-To close the app press `Ctrl Alt x` or select `File` > `Exit` from the menu if you added that action to the menu or make sure you add a Quit button somewhere before trying full.
+Make sure there is a way to close the GUI like an Exit button or you will not be able to close the application.